JashParekh05/Dermalize/README.md

 # Dermalyze
 HackGT Project October 2023
-Authors: Saahil Khanna, Rishi Bappanad, Mokshit Manuru, Jash Parekh
+Authors: Jash Parekh, Saahil Khanna, MokSHIT Manuru, Rishi Bappanad

 This is our project for GT Hackathon 23